atcwells/responsive-route-manager/README.md

-# ResponsiveRouteManager
+# responsive-route-manager

 Route manager which updates according to watched files.
 Configurable programmatically.
 Requires [express](https://github.com/strongloop/express) to be passed, in order to actually configure any routes.

 ## Installation